lrmartins/lrmartins/content/post/UFBA/index.md

 ---
-Just got the wonderful news that the Universidade Federal da Bahia, Brazil ([UFBA](https://www.ufba.br)) nominated me for the recognition award among several students who graduated from the university. it is an honor for me to receive this nomination, and have my research work recognized by one of the best educational institutions in Brazil.
+Just got the wonderful news that the Universidade Federal da Bahia, Brazil ([UFBA](https://www.ufba.br)) nominated me for the recognition award among several students who graduated from the university.
+It is an honor for me to receive this nomination, and have my research work recognized by one of the best educational institutions in Brazil.

 ---